-Note: Precautions should be taken to avoid heat damage to basepan during brazing.
+NOTE: Precautions should be taken to avoid heat damage to basepan during brazing.
 It is recommended to keep the flame directly off of the basepan.

-STEP 5 - Replace the pressure tap valve cores and plastic tabs after the service valves have cooled.
+STEP 5 - Replace the pressure tap valve cores after the service valves have cooled.

 Section 8.
 Refrigerant Line Leak Check